 Related reading: 21 benefits of growing your own food

 Products that are near to their best before date get marked down but are still good to eat.

-But when you find a good markdown you will want to buy it and either incorporate it into your meal plan or freeze it for future meal planning.
+But when you find a good markdown you should buy it and either incorporate it into your meal plan or freeze it for future meal planning.

-The ideal markdown is one which was already on your grocery store list, but it doesn’t often work that way!
+The ideal markdown is one which was already on your grocery list, but it doesn’t often work that way!